Foundation For Allen Schools Funded Classroom Grants at

 2021-2022 Classroom Grants

-This grant under Counseling Curriculum was awarded to Julie Lindberg and will benefit 100 students this coming year.
+This grant under Counseling Curriculum was awarded to Julie Lindberg and will benefit 100 students.

 Mindful Miniatures are a great way to connect with the school counselor.
 In a time when mental health has never been more important, connecting with students is vital.
 Families have gone through many struggles and loss.
 Miniatures in play are a great way for the school counselor to reach our students through time in the counselor office or small group.